CodelyTV/dotfiles/doc/installation-guide.md

   * Go to Security settings and allow it
 * Open Google Backup and Sync
   * Disable "USB Devices & SD Cards"
-  * Open the settings and configure them as follow:
+  * Open the settings and configure them as follows:
     * My Computer:
       * Disable the backup of any folder
       * Google Drive: Always remove both copies